NewAlpha-VNet/NewAlpha/README.md

 auto_respond_thread = threading.Thread(target=auto_respond)
 auto_respond_thread.start()
 ```
 If you want to send messages while handling requests, you need threads.
 The _`frozenResponse()`_ method takes a set of rules as an argument to respond to a specific request with the correct answer.
 As the name suggests, the ruleset is frozen in a specific state, so there is no way to change it while the responding method processes it.
+However, it is possible to stop this thread and the response loop by setting a flag using the _`responseFlag()`_ method.

 ***dynamicResponse():***
 ```python